gohwils/biodatascience/index.md

 Link out below to find out more about each area and our work/contributions

-# Computational Biology
+### Computational Biology
-1. Resolving batch
+1. Dealing with confounders in omics analysis
+2. Enabling more sophisticated proteomic profile analysis
+3. Resolving the missing protein problem using meaningful context

+### Education Technology
+1. Design and development of digital coaching environment for Deeper Experiential Engagement Projects: co-evolution of education with Artificial Intelligence
+2. Using machine-based deep learning to uncover the signs of human-based deep learning

 ## Our people (Meet the team)
 # Full-time
 1. Wilson Wen Bin Goh
 2. Ho Sung Yang
 3. Justin Ng

 # Research students
 1. Samuel Tan (PhD)
 2. Zhou Longjian (PhD)
-3. Zhao Yaxing (Msc)
+3. Zhao Yaxing (MSc)
-4. Joan Jong
+4. Joan Jong (BSc)
-5. Wee Yuhui
+5. Wee Yuhui (BSc)
+6. Jordan Kho (BSc)

+'''
+## Collaborations
+We are highly collaborative, and work with a multitude of experts in and out of Singapore.
+'''

-### Contact or join us
+## Contact or join us
+We are located at level 3 North wing of the School of Biological Sciences (60 Nanyang Drive, Singapore 637551)

 We are always on the lookout for exciting new talent to join the team.

-If you like what you have seen and read so far, drop us an email at biodatascienceandeducation@e.ntu.edu.sg
+If what you have read so far makes you think and curious, drop us an email at [mailto](mailto:biodatascienceandeducation@e.ntu.edu.sg)